Why Freedive?

 Progression feels fantastic.

-Once you know how to freedive effectively and safely (taking a course will help with that!) your breathhold increases dramatically and you can explore deeper depths spending longer under the water.
+Once you know how to freedive effectively and safely (taking a freediving course will help with that!) your breathhold increases dramatically and you can explore deeper depths spending longer under the water.
 It won't take long before you're on the bottom in 15 metres of water watching a crayfish!

 Satisfaction from spearfishing.

 Freediving for food, essentially.
 When done respectfully, spearfishing is an intense way of connecting with the ocean, both mentally and physically.
-The challenge and caretaking attitude of a good spearo is something only attainable through freediving.
+The challenge and responsible attitude of a good spearo is something only attainable through freediving.

 Check out our freediving and spearfishing course here.